-- To oversee and advise the Board on the current compliance exposures of the Company and to ensure implementation of the annual Compliance Plan. - To review the Company's systems and controls around prevention and detection of, anti-money laundering, financial sanctions and bribery in accordance with regulatory requirements.
+• To oversee and advise the Board on the current compliance exposures of the Company and to ensure implementation of the annual Compliance Plan.

-• To ensure that the Compliance function is adequately resourced.
-The Committee consists of four members, including the Chairman of the Board, Chief Executive Officer, an independent Non-Executive Director and a Non-Executive Director.
-The Chief Risk Office and Head of Compliance and the Chief Financial Officer are attendees.
+- To review the Company's systems and controls around prevention and detection of, anti-money laundering, financial sanctions and bribery in accordance with regulatory requirements. - To ensure that the Compliance function is adequately resourced.
+The committee consists of four members, including the Chairman of the Board, Chief Executive Officer, and two independent Non-Executive Directors.
+The Chief Risk Officer, the Head of Compliance and the Chief Financial Officer are invitees.